Home values are constantly moving up and down.

 When your property appreciates you have more equity to borrow against, and you'll see a better profit when you sell.

-Property values in Naples waver for various reasons, so how can you be sure what you're purchasing now won't depreciate the day after you close?
+Property values in Naples go up and down for different reasons, so how can you be sure what you're purchasing right now won't depreciate the day after you close?

 It's imperative that you go with a REALTOR® in Naples who recognizes the factors that affect local prices.